petersn/autosat/README.md

 autosat
 =======

+**Install with:** `pip install autosat`

-A Python library for making SAT instances.
+A Python library for easily making SAT instances, by just decorating your functions.
 The core tool is a decorator, `autosat.sat`, that automatically converts a function that takes bits as arguments into CNF.

 ```python